 How do the Jabra Elite 45h sound?

-The Jabra Elite 45h accurately reproduce audio across the range of audible frequencies, but what this chart can’t show is that clarity is okay at best.
+The Jabra Elite 45h accurately reproduces audio across the range of audible frequencies, but what this chart can’t show is that clarity is okay at best.
 Each ear cup houses a large 40mm dynamic driver which reproduces vocals louder than some bass notes.
-Listeners who enjoy vocal-heavy music or whose libraries lack bass-heavy tracks will appreciate Jabra’s neutral-leaning sound signature.
+Listeners who enjoy vocal-heavy music or whose libraries lack bass-heavy tracks will appreciate Jabra’s neutral-leaning frequency response.

 The accurate sub-bass and bass reproduction may sound like it lacks the oomph you might be accustomed to hearing from your favorite tracks.
 This is because many consumer earbuds and headphones amplify bass notes to sound anywhere from 50-200% louder than mids.
 If you prefer the standard bass-heavy sound, you can create a custom EQ or pick from any of Jabra’s presets in the Sound+ app.